 You can get lots of other ideas from this web site:

-My husband will be turning 40 in March and I am in desperate need for celebration ideas.
+My husband will be turning 40 in March and I am in desperate need of celebration ideas.
+It doesn't necessarily have to be a party, but I can't let this big event go by unnoticed.
+I stay home with our two year old and don't work so I don't have a huge amount of cash at my disposal.
 Any suggestions would be greatly appreciated!
 Thanks